NetworkGradeLinux/mion-docs/_drafts/index.md

 managed switches with support for the [Open Network Install Environment(ONIE)](http://onie.org/) support and the Open Network Linux Platform (ONLP) API.

-A key driver of mion is to provide an operating system designed for operation in high-risk environments (such as Critical National Infrastructure), and to foster an inclusive and supportive community foundation.
+The core function of mion is to provide a secure, reliable and performant operating system suitable for use in highly secured environments.
+It is designed to function within environments that maintain elements such as Critical National Infrastructure, and can scale from datacenter, to telco and beyond securely.

+The mion team values inclusiveness and diversity.
+This is not just a slogan for us, it is the philosophy that underpins the team.
+We work hard to ensure that we respect, value and encourage participation from every walk of life.
+For us, community is core.

 As network devices are a high visibility target for attacks which could cause catastrophic harm through failure, a secure software foundation with a strong